suchitrasompalli/udacity-interview-practice-response/README.md

 Example:
 Lists of known passwords are used to break into system.
-If there is no automatic threat protection Application can be used to determine if credentials are valid.
+If there is no automatic threat protection application can be used to determine if credentials are valid.

-Some things to prevent are, using mullti factor authentication.
+Some things to prevent are, using multifactor authentication.
 Not shipping or deploying with default credentials.
 Making sure to implement a session timeout.

 **Cross Site Scripting.**